DarkBones/darkbones.dev/content/posts/rag-but-i-made-it-smarter/index.md

 $$;
 ```

-That was... a lot...
-But your **Supabase** instance should be ready now.
-Let's move onto setting up *darkrag*.

-## Setting up darkrag
+## 🛠 Setting up darkrag

 By default, *darkrag* is designed for Markdown files because my knowledge base is mostly structured notes, documentation, and saved articles.
-However, if you work with other formats—like PDFs, plain text files, or even web pages—you can easily modify the file processing logic to support them.
+However, if you work with other formats, like PDFs, plain text files, or even web pages, you can easily modify the file processing logic to support them.

-I made the *darkrag* system as easy as possible to set up.
-First, run this command to pull the image:
+Pull the **darkrag** image:

 ```
 docker pull darkbones/darkrag:latest
 ```

-Then, create an `.env` file somewhere on your system (E.g. `~/Apps/darkrag/.env`) and open it with your favorite text editor.
-Here's an example `.env` file:
+Create an `.env` file (e.g., `~Apps/darkrag/.env`):

 ```sh
 # .env